OctopusDeploy/blog/blog/2018-03/octopus-build-server-integration-101/index.md

 If you are not using one of your plugins, don't worry!
 The knowledge you gained in `2.3` should be more than enough for you to be able to add a Powershell/Bash script step to your build process that runs the same `Octo.exe` command that you already used.
 To do this, you'll need `Octo.exe` sitting on your build agent at build time.
 You can achieve by adding [this NuGet package](https://www.nuget.org/packages/OctopusTools/) or [this Chocolatey package](https://chocolatey.org/packages/octopustools) as dependencies.

+Regardless if you are using the plugin step, or a raw `Octo.exe` call, the main values you'll need to pass are:

+- The `Release Version`.
+We strongly recommend you to use your build number to set this value, so you always know which build triggered which release in Octopus.

+- The `Environment` you'll be deploying to.

 :::hint
 **Pro Tip**
-Every one of the "Create Release" steps provided by the plugins/extensions will have a checkbox called "Show deployment progress" or similar.
-If you check that box, your build server will keep the connection open with your Octopus deployment, and it will show you the output of it in your build log.
+Every one of the "Create Release" steps provided by the plugins/extensions will have a checkbox called `Show Deployment Progress` or similar.
+If you check that box, your build server will keep the connection open with your Octopus deployment, and it will show you the output of it in your build log in real-time.
 Additionally, if your deployment fails, that step in your build process will also fail.
 This last bit is extremely handy as you'll know by just looking at your build if the deployment in Octopus failed or not.

 If you are using a raw `Octo.exe` call, the equivalent of this feature is the `--progress` parameter.
 :::